-We here at DeskTime are constantly trying to come up with new ways to improve our service.
-Recently, as many of you may have already noticed, DeskTime presented a neat new feature for its users – the Absence Calendar, which will make day-to-day and long-term planning at your company easier.
+We here at DeskTime are constantly trying to come up with new features to improve our service and make your workday easier.
+One of these features is the Absence Calendar, which will make day-to-day and long-term planning at your company a breeze.

 What is the Absence Calendar?